-(b) Local governments to establish goals for the awarding of local purchasing contracts and contracts for public works of the local government to local emerging small businesses; and of this act.
+(b) Local governments to establish goals for the awarding of local purchasing contracts and contracts for public works of the local government to local emerging small businesses; and

-(c) Each local government in a county whose population is less than 100,000 to submit reports to the Office that are similar in nature and frequency to the reports required pursuant to section 1

-3. The Office, in cooperation with the Office of the Governor, shall establish an annual recognition program for the state agencies that meet the goals established pursuant to subsection 1.
+- (c) Each local government in a county whose population is less than 100,000 to submit reports to the Office that are similar in nature and frequency to the reports required pursuant to section 1 of this act. - 3.
+The Office, in cooperation with the Office of the Governor, shall establish an annual recognition program for the state agencies that meet the goals established pursuant to subsection 1. - Sec.

-Sec.
 17. On or before September 15 of each year, the Office shall submit a report to the Governor and to the Director of the Legislative Counsel Bureau for transmittal to the Interim Finance Committee, if the report is received during an odd-numbered year, or to the next session of the Legislature, if the report is received during an even-numbered year.
 The report must include, without limitation, for the fiscal year immediately preceding the submission of the report:

 - 1. A summary of the information submitted to the Office pursuant to sections 1, 2 and 5 and, if applicable, paragraph (c) of subsection 2 of section 16 of this act, including, without limitation, efforts undertaken to achieve any goals established by the Office which were not achieved in the current fiscal year and proposed action plans for achieving those goals in the subsequent fiscal year; and - 2.
 The number of local emerging small businesses which are designated as tier 1 firms and tier 2 firms pursuant to section 11 of this act.
-The numbers must be reported separately for businesses involved in the performance of public works and for businesses involved in state or local purchasing. - Sec.
-18. NRS 333.3364 is hereby repealed. - Sec.
-19. 1.
-The initial reports required pursuant sections 1, 2 and 5 of this act must include information for the period which begins on January 1, 2014, and ends on June 30, 2014. - 2.
-Notwithstanding the provisions of section 17 of this act, the initial report required pursuant to that section must include information for the period which begins on January 1, 2014, and ends on June 30, 2014. - Sec.
-20. This act becomes effective: - 1.
-Upon passage and approval for the purposes of adopting regulations and performing any other preparatory administrative tasks that are necessary to carry out the provisions of this act; and - 2.
-On January 1, 2014, for all other purposes.
+The numbers must be reported separately for businesses involved in providing construction services and for businesses involved in the sale of goods or in providing services other than construction services.